-5.3.4 Provided that suitable measures are taken for safeguarding independent emergency operation under all circumstances, the emergency switchboard may be used to supply non-emergency circuits, and the emergency generator may be used exceptionally and for short periods to supply non-emergency circuits.

-5.3.5 For units where the main source of electrical power is located in two or more spaces which have their own systems, including power distribution and control systems, completely independent of the systems in the other spaces and such that a fire or other casualty in any one of the spaces will not affect the power distribution from the others, or to the services required by 5.3.6, the requirements of 5.3.1 may be considered satisfied without an additional emergency source of electrical power, provided that the Administration is satisfied that:

-- .1 there are at least two generating sets, meeting the requirements of 5.3.15 and each of sufficient capacity to meet the requirements of 5.3.6, in each of at least two spaces; - .2 the arrangements required by 5.3.5.1 in each such space are equivalent to those required by 5.3.8, 5.3.11 to 5.3.14 and 5.4 so that a source of electrical power is available at all times to the services required by 5.3.6; - .3 the location of each of the spaces referred to in 5.3.5.1 is in compliance with 5.3.2 and the boundaries meet the requirements of 5.3.3 except that contiguous boundaries should consist of an "A-60" bulkhead and a cofferdam, or a steel bulkhead insulated to class "A-60" on both sides.

-5.3.6 The power available should be sufficient to supply all those services that are essential for safety in an emergency, due regard being paid to such services as may have to be operated simultaneously.
-The emergency source of power should be capable, having regard to starting currents and the transitory nature of certain loads, of supplying simultaneously at least the following services for the periods specified hereinafter, if they depend upon an electrical source for their operation:
+- 5.4.4 Provided that suitable measures are taken for safeguarding independent emergency operation under all circumstances, the emergency switchboard may be used to supply non-emergency circuits, and the emergency generator may be used exceptionally and for short periods to supply non-emergency circuits. - 5.4.5 For units where the main source of electrical power is located in two or more spaces which have their own systems, including power distribution and control systems, completely independent of the systems in the other spaces and such that a fire or other casualty in any one of the spaces will not affect the power distribution from the others, or to the services under paragraph 5.4.6, the provisions of paragraph 5.4.1 may be considered satisfied without an additional emergency source of electrical power, provided that the Administration is satisfied that: - .1 there are at least two generating sets, meeting the provisions of paragraph 5.4.15 and each of sufficient capacity to meet the provisions of paragraph 5.4.6, in each of at least two spaces; - .2 the arrangements under paragraph 5.4.5.1 in each such space are equivalent to those under paragraphs 5.4.8 and 5.4.11 to 5.4.14 and section 5.5 so that a source of electrical power is available at all times to the services under paragraph 5.4.6; - .3 the location of each of the spaces referred to in paragraph 5.4.5.1 is in compliance with paragraph 5.4.2 and the boundaries meet the provisions of paragraph 5.4.3 except that contiguous boundaries should consist of an "A-60" bulkhead and a cofferdam, or a steel bulkhead insulated to class "A-60" on both sides. - 5.4.6 The power available should be sufficient to supply all those services that are essential for safety in an emergency, due regard being paid to such services as may have to be operated simultaneously.
+The emergency source of power should be capable, having regard to starting currents and the transitory nature of certain loads, of supplying simultaneously at least the following services for the periods specified hereinafter, if they depend upon an electrical source for their operation: - .1 For a period of 18 h, emergency lighting: - .1.1 at every embarkation station on deck and over sides; - .1.2 in all service and accommodation alleyways, stairways and exits, personnel lift cars, and personnel lift trunks; - .1.3 in the machinery spaces and main generating stations including their control positions; - .1.4 in all control stations and in all machinery control rooms; - in all spaces from which control of the drilling process is performed and where controls of machinery essential for the performance of this process, or devices for emergency switching-off of the power plant are located;